sailendrachettri/text-helper/readme.md

 # Text-Utility (txt-helper)

 Text Utility is an React application that helps you to convert text into lower case or vice versa.
+I know this is quite basic but will add more functionality later.

+While creating this application I learned about bootstrap, react-router-dom (to navigate from one page to another wihout reloading), jsx and writing styles in js format and lot more.

+Two theme is available to the app, one is dark mode and light by default.
+Below is live site hosted on [Heroku](https://heroku.com)

 ## Live Dome
 https://txt-helper.herokuapp.com